National Parks Board Research Collaboration Opportunity

 2.1 Researchers from all Singapore-based research institutions or companies are eligible to apply.

-2.2 The Lead Principal Investigator (“PI”) must be based in Singapore.
+2.2 The Lead Principal Investigator (“PI”) must be based in Singapore1.
 All research work should be undertaken in Singapore, unless expressly approved by NParks.
+The Lead PI may involve researchers from other institutions or companies in the proposal.

 3. Evaluation of Submissions